alankrantas/micropython-BPIBIT/README.md

 ### SPI

-I didn't implement SPI functions, since the settings may differ depending on the hardwares.
+I didn't implement SPI functions, since the settings may differ depending on hardwares.
+Below is some example modified from official documents:

 ```python
 import BPIBIT